rajendra-jagtap/aws-wordpress/README.md

 ## Setup Instructions

 1. **Terraform Setup**:
    - Use Terraform to create the required AWS infrastructure.
-Adjust the Terraform scripts according to your specific AWS setup.
+Adjust the Terraform scripts according to specific AWS setup.
    - Ensure the Terraform state is securely managed and not exposed.

 2. **Jenkins Configuration**:
-   - Install necessary plugins (Ansible plugin, Git plugin, Terraform plugin if available).
+   - Install necessary plugins (Ansible plugin, Git plugin, Terraform plugin, Stage Pipeline.
-   - Set up credentials for AWS and other sensitive information using Jenkins credential manager.

 3. **Ansible Playbook**:
    - Use the provided Ansible playbook to configure the AWS environment and deploy WordPress.